muppet9010/Factorio-JD-Plays/README.md

 Small changes for a halloween play through.
 Other mods provide most of the gameplay changes.
 - Disabled artillery in all forms via technology.
 - Radar nerfed to restrict vision.
+- Replacement graphics for other mods to make them more halloween themed: Biter Eggs & Zombie Engineer.